Co-author: TJ Ryan

 - Usually have to pay Lender’s Mortgage Insurance (LMI) with no deposit.

-- Lengthy and difficult approval process for no deposit home loans, because of the need for credit checks on guarantor as well as the borrower.
+- Often lengthy and difficult approval process for no deposit home loans, because of the need for credit checks on guarantor as well as the borrower.

-- No deposit is not an option for self-employed borrowers.
+- No deposit is usually not an option for self-employed borrowers.

 - What if no one wants to be your guarantor?